gwn/ted/README.md

 - Discussions, mentions, merge requests: Use email lists, email, patches over email.
 I mean, what was wrong with email?

+- Reporting and fancy charts: Use your UNIX-fu to parse the indexes and pipe them to GGPlot or something.
+Or maybe switch to [Taskwarrior](https://taskwarrior.org) if you really need this.

 ## known issues

 - Written in Javascript.
-A C or Rust version would probably be better.
+An implementation in a compiled language would probably be better.
 Any volunteers for porting?

 - Not written with performance in mind, for now.
 Especially the indexing mechanism is very inefficient.
 That'll be addressed